rhyslwells/water_data_pipeline/interview prep/Case study questions.md

 **Question:** How would you ensure effective communication and collaboration with other teams during site visits?
 **Example Response:** I would schedule ==regular meetings and updates with relevant teams== before and after site visits.
 Using collaborative tools like Slack and shared documents ensures everyone stays informed.
 Clear documentation of visit outcomes and action items would facilitate ongoing collaboration.

-**Question:** Describe how you have handled cross-functional projects in the past.
-**Example Response:** I led a project integrating sales and logistics data.
-By establishing clear communication channels, setting common goals, and holding regular progress meetings, we ensured alignment and timely completion.
-This collaborative approach significantly improved data accuracy and reporting.

 **Question:** What strategies would you use to balance your time between site visits and your other responsibilities?
-**Example Response:** Effective time management would be key, prioritizing tasks based on urgency and impact.
+**Example Response:** Effective time management would be key, prioritizing tasks based on ==urgency and impact==.
 Using tools like Trello for task tracking and setting specific goals for each site visit would help maintain a balance.
 Delegating tasks when necessary and maintaining clear communication with the team would ensure smooth operations.